You need a good product research tool to find the best Amazon products if you want to make heavy returns.

 When you first go to Amazon’s website to source for new products to add to your catalog, you are presented with way more products than you can scour through.

 If we are being honest, it will be physically impossible for you to analyze the thousands of prospective products while considering factors like seller competition and customer demand, on your own.

-So in this article, I give you Unicorn Smasher and Jungle Scout; two amazing tools that will help you find new niches, track products, and direct you to set the best prices for your products.
+So in this article, I will review Unicorn Smasher vs Jungle Scout; two amazing Amazon seller tools that will help you find new niches, track products, and direct you to set the best prices for your products.

 What is better than having a good Amazon product research tool?
 A good Amazon product research tool that is free.

 Researching products on Amazon can be likened to searching for a needle in a haystack.